Use Your Farm Veggie Scraps to Make Broth That Tastes Better

 Optional non-vegetable ingredients:

-• Chicken bones or other bones (these will turn yours into an extra rich bone broth!)
+- Chicken and beef bones or other bones (these will turn yours into an extra rich bone broth!)

 Step-by-step guide to how to make your homemade broth: